 What would be the impact on your creativity, entrepreneurial spirit and feeling of “Psychological Safety” with Ricardo Muti?
 What would he inspire to you?
 Just one or two minutes watching provide a sufficient impact…

-Now please watch again Leonhard Bernstein and ask yourself, “If he were my boss, what would I feel in terms of Psychological Safety, what impact would his style have on my empowerment, innovation capacity, risk taking and entrepreneurship abilities?”
+Now please watch Leonhard Bernstein and ask yourself, “If he were my boss, what would I feel in terms of Psychological Safety, what impact would his style have on my empowerment, innovation capacity, risk taking and entrepreneurship abilities?”

 When asking the same questions during seminar or development events, I frequently hear that Muti passes on an impression of passion, competence and authority.
 I then hear that, nevertheless, having Bernstein as a leader would be far more pleasant for his encouragement, playfulness, creativity and capacity to lead from the back and let others shine.